 Let’s break down the magnetic miniature storage case heavyweights:

-- Table War: These cases aren’t just boxes—they’re portable fortresses for your tiny plastic warriors.
+- Table War: These cases aren’t just boxes.
+They’re portable fortresses for your tiny plastic warriors.
 With clear front panels so you can show off your army and judge your backlog, plus drawers and trays designed for magnetized bases, they’re like the Cadillac of miniature transport.
+Who it’s for: display-first hobbyists who still want to travel without stuffing everything into foam.

 While A-Case is ideal for portability, Battle Foam is a juggernaut in terms of security and versatility.
 Crystal Fortress is perfect for the hobbyist who wants to show off their army in style.